The Phoenix Group Board is committed to high standards of Corporate Governance, to protect our customers and shareholders and enhance our performance.

 Audit Committee

 Katie Murray is the Chair of the Audit Committee.
-The other members are Karen Green, John Pollock and Nicholas Shott.
-The composition of the Committee is in accordance with the requirements of the Code that the Audit Committee should comprise a minimum of three independent non-executive directors of whom at least one member has recent and relevant financial experience and that the Committee as a whole has competence relevant to the sector in which the Company operates.
-The Audit Committee met nine times during 2022.
+The other members are Nicholas Shott and Mark Gregory.
+The composition of the Committee is in accordance with the requirements of the UK Corporate Governance Code that the Audit Committee should comprise a minimum of three independent non-executive directors of whom at least one member has recent and relevant financial experience, and that the Committee as a whole has competence relevant to the sector in which the Company operates.
+The Audit Committee met nine times during 2024.

 Nomination Committee

-The standard process used by the Committee for Board appointments involves the use of an external search consultancy to source candidates external to Phoenix (and may in the case of executive appointments also consider internal candidates).
-Detailed assessments of short-listed candidates are undertaken by the search consultancy, followed by interviews with Committee members and other Directors and the sourcing of references before the Committee recommends the appointments to the Board.
+The standard process used by the Committee for Board appointments involves the use of an external search consultancy to source candidates external to Phoenix.
+The same process is followed for executive appointments, however the Board may also consider internal candidates.
+Detailed assessments of short-listed candidates are undertaken by the search consultancy, followed by interviews with Committee members and other Directors and the sourcing of references before the Committee recommends the appointment to the Board.

 Remuneration Committee

-Nicholas Shott is the Chair of the Remuneration Committee, subject to regulatory approval.
-The other members are Karen Green, Belinda Richards and Kory Sorenson.
-The composition of the Committee is in accordance with the requirements of the Code that the Remuneration Committee should consist of at least three independent Non-Executive Directors.
-The Remuneration Committee met seven times during 2022.
+Nicholas Shott is the Chair of the Remuneration Committee.
+The other members are Karen Green, Belinda Richards and Maggie Semple.
+The composition of the Committee is in accordance with the requirements of the UK Corporate Governance Code that the Remuneration Committee should consist of a minimum of three independent Non-Executive Directors.
+The Remuneration Committee met five times during 2024.

 Risk Committee

-John Pollock is the Chair of the Risk Committee.
-The other members are Belinda Richards, Kory Sorenson and Maggie Semple.
-The composition of the Committee is in accordance with the requirements of the Code that the Committee should comprise of at least three independent Non-Executive Directors and include at least one member of the audit committee and/or the remuneration committee.
-The Risk Committee met nine times in 2022.
+Mark Gregory is the Chair of the Risk Committee.
+The other members are Belinda Richards and Karen Green.
+The composition of the Committee is in accordance with the Committee’s Terms of Reference which requires the Committee to comprise of at least three Independent Non-Executive Directors.
+The Risk Committee met eight times in 2024.

 Role of the Chair of the Phoenix Group Holdings plc Board

 The Chair of the Group has overall responsibility for the leadership and effective operation of the Board and the Group Chief Executive.
-Please find the full role profile for the Chairman here.
+Please find the full role profile for the Chair here.

 Role of the Group Chief Executive Officer (‘CEO’)